ACC: APPLICATION PROCESS

 - If single and independent of parental financial support, then you should complete and submit Financial Statement 3.

+The interview will take place over the phone.
 Finalists will be notified for an interview six weeks after the application deadline.

 - You will be notified about your acceptance and the amount awarded two weeks after all interviews are conducted.

 - All loans will be paid directly to your educational/financial institution.

 Once chosen by the selection committee, the recipient will sign a legally binding agreement with A Continuous Charity (ACC) that will outline their loan repayment strategy.

 The loan repayment schedule will vary by individual based on their field of study, the amount of loan awarded, and their financial status.